emu-russia/pureikyubu/SRC/DolwinEmu/Readme.md

 Jey-Dai interface allows you to control host emulation, load and unload executable files (DOL, ELF) or DVD images and so on.

 A list of commands can be found in EmuJdi.json

+## DolwinEmuForPlayground

+A special build version that links with Null backends for use in DolwinPlayground.